smperilla/SEIProjectOneDesign/README.md

 #Celebrity News Website

 A news website that takes in keywords and returns the most recent news artices.
-However, the results add the keyword "celebrity" to every search – so it's limtied to gossip, celebrity news!
+However, the results add the keyword "celebrity" to every search – so it's limited to gossip, celebrity news!
 There is a fun carousel to show the top three articles.

 Examples:
 Enter: Chicago